rukshar69/LLM-Web-Scraping/README.md

 The code for API is in [fastapi_app.py](https://github.com/rukshar69/LLM-Web-Scraping/blob/main/openai_backend/fastapi_app.py)

-## Extracting Scheme Data from Web Page
+## Extracting Schema Data from Web Page

 The code for extracting scheme data from the web page is in [langchain_extractor.py](https://github.com/rukshar69/LLM-Web-Scraping/blob/main/openai_backend/langchain_extractor.py).
 Specifically, the code resides in the method **scrape_with_playwright**.
 The inputs to this method are the URL, the list of attribute names and the LLM.
 In this case, the LLM is OpenAI's **gpt-3.5-turbo**.